-Through the study of the complex forces shaping the political world today, the minor in Political Science helps students develop the knowledge base and analytic skills vital to successful careers and responsible citizenship.
+The minor in Political Science, through the study of the complex forces shaping the political world today, helps you develop the knowledge and analytical skills vital for successful careers and responsible citizenship.

 This course examines the central issues of democracy, and how elections function within those systems.
 Key questions examined in this course include: How democratic are elections?
 How do elections vary from nation-state to nation-state?
 How are elections more or less ideal in terms of democratic outcomes?
 How might we improve (make more democratic) electoral systems?